ForesightInitiative/OIMS/README.md

 In OIMS 2.3.2.0 two typos were detected using a novel tool under development for OIMS consistency testing.
 Moreover, the json schema validation files were updated to reflect the changes in version 2.3.

 Change to version 2.3.3 Improved tagging for entities and entity relationships.

+Change to version 2.4 Added persistent identifiers to metadata schema section of the header to ensure greater FAIR-ness.
+Moreover, the url links are noiw completely machine readable.

 ## Citation